 Galvanometer Deflection Errors

-In addition to resolution errors, the deflection of the Laser beam bouncing off the two Galvanometer mirrors creates three type of distortions on the reflected image:
+In addition to resolution errors, the deflection of the Laser beam bouncing off the two Galvanometer mirrors creates three types of distortions on the reflected image:

 - Mirror Discrepancy Distortion: The arrangement of the two mirrors leads to a certain distortion of the image field; see Fig. 2 above.
 This distortion is due to the fact that the distance between mirror 1 and the image field depends on the size of the scan angles of mirror 1 and mirror 2.
 A larger scan angle leads to a longer distance (when y = max, x travel longest distance).

 - Flat Field Distortion: The distance in the image field is not proportional to the scan angle itself, but to the tangent of the scan angle.
 Therefore, the marking speed of the laser focus in the image field is not proportional to the angular velocity of the corresponding scanner.